Namespace Standard · Draft for Comment

 ApproachWhat It SolvesWhat It Leaves Open

-MCPStandardizes agent-to-tool connectionsNaming, routing, long-term identity
+MCPStandardizes agent-to-tool connectionsNaming, invocation target selection, long-term identity

 A2AEnables inter-agent communicationStable namespace, resolution layer